 John Gutmann (1905-1998) was a Bay Area photographer of national repute and influence.
 Born in Breslau, Germany, Gutmann studied painting under the noted expressionist Otto Mueller.
 Because of his Jewish heritage, he was denied the opportunity to become an art professor by the Nazi-controlled government.
 After fleeing to San Francisco in 1933, he continued to develop his photography practice.
 He worked for German magazines capturing everyday scenes of American street art, The Great Depression, and the burgeoning automobile culture.
 Gutmann went on to influence generations of photographers as a professor at San Francisco State University from 1936-1973.

-Richard Misrach has spent most of his career photographing the American desert and is one of this century’s most internationally acclaimed photographers.
-His photographs are in over 50 major institutions including New York’s Museum of Modern Art, the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the San Francisco Museum of Art, and the Musee d’Art Moderne of Paris.
-He is the recipient of numerous awards including four National Endowment for the Arts Fellowships, and a Guggenheim Fellowship.
-He has served on the Gutmann Photography Fellowship Award jury panel since its inception in 2000.
+Richard Misrach, a native Californian, Misrach has spent most of his career photographing the American desert, and is considered one of this century’s most internationally acclaimed photographers.
+His photographs are in over fifty major institutions including the Museum of Modern Art, New York; the Metropolitan Museum of Art, the Los Angeles County Museum of Art; the San Francisco Museum of Art; and the Musee d’Art Moderne, Paris.
+He is the recipient of numerous award in the arts including four National Endowment for the Arts Fellowships and a Guggenheim Fellowship.
+His work is represented by the Fraenkel Gallery in San Francisco.
+He has served on the John Gutmann Photography Fellowship Award jury panel since its inception in 2000.

-Sandra S. Phillips is senior curator of photography at the San Francisco Museum of Modern Art.
-Dr. Phillips met John Gutmann upon her arrival in San Francisco in 1987 and curated a retrospective exhibition, John Gutmann: Beyond the Document at SFMOMA in 1989.
+Sandra S. Phillips is Emeritus Curator of Photography at the San Francisco Museum of Modern Art.
+Dr. Phillips met John Gutmann upon her arrival in San Francisco in 1987 and curated the retrospective exhibition, John Gutmann: Beyond the Document at SFMOMA in 1989.
 At SFMOMA she has been responsible for organizing numerous exhibitions, including the critically acclaimed, Diane Arbus.
-In addition to her curatorial duties she has authored or coauthored exhibition catalogues and journals, and teaches and lectures extensively.
-She has served on the Gutmann Photography Fellowship Award jury panel since its inception in 2000.
+In addition to her curatorial duties she has authored or coauthored exhibition catalogues and journals; and teaches and lectures extensively.
+She has served on the John Gutmann Photography Fellowship Award jury panel since its inception in 2000.